 People will read your site and buy your products if they trust in your integrity; don’t compromise their trust by not doing your research properly.

 #3.
 Starting an online business: technical stuff

 You see, for building and maintaining successful websites hot writing is a necessary but not sufficient condition.
-You need great content; you need writing that is helpful, educational and fun.
-You also need to understand search engines, SEO optimisation, how to analyse the data from Google Analytics and use this knowledge to make you site better etc.
+You need great content; you need writing that is helpful, educational, and fun.
+You also need to understand search engines, SEO optimisation, how to analyse the data from Google Analytics and use this knowledge to make your site better, etc.

 Don’t be like me.
 Learn about the technical stuff you need to do to build and maintain a successful online business and do it; do it regularly and with care.
 It is boring but it pays off big time.

 #4.
 Starting an online business: psychology and marketing

 There are many great marketers out there.
 If you ask me where to start unravelling the psychology of marketing I’d say read Robert Cialdini’s ‘Influence: The Psychology of Persuasion’.